whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/8-medium-quality-pages.md

+---
+title: Medium Quality Pages
+meta:
+  - name: description
+    content: "There are two types of Medium quality pages: those that do nothing well, but nothing wrong, and pages that have both High quality and Low quality characteristics."
+---

 # Medium Quality Pages

 In this section, we will describe pages that should get the **Medium** quality rating. **Medium** pages have a beneficial purpose and achieve their purpose.